The Asheville Area Chamber of Commerce is offering a new perk to its members — and hopefully a boon to cash-strapped consumers looking for deals.

-A new chamber Web site, www.saveinasheville.com, gives Chamber members the opportunity to list coupons for substantial savings for a range of goods and services.
-Launched nearly a month ago, the site is beginning to gain traction among members and consumers looking to save a buck, a Chamber official says.
+A new Chamber Web site, www.saveinasheville.com, gives Chamber members the opportunity to list coupons for substantial savings for a range of goods and services.
+Launched nearly a month ago, the site is beginning to gain traction among members and consumers looking to save a buck.

-And while posting on the site is only available to chamber members, a key requirement is that the deals really are deals, VanCamp says.
+And while posting on the site is only available to Chamber members, a key requirement is that the deals really are deals, says VanCamp.
 “We just ask that they’re significant values, not like a dollar off of something.”

 The site already has at least 54 coupons available, including discounts, special rates and freebies for a host of goods and services ranging from entertainment and hospitality to business and consulting services, among many other categories.

 “It’s a tough time for businesses, as well as individuals right now,” VanCamp notes.
 “Everybody is working harder for their customers, but they can’t afford to give it away, too.
 So, I think people are finding good values [on the site].
 I’ve been very pleased with the number of people that have posted.
 We started off with less than 10 coupons and now we have well over 50, so it’s definitely increasing at a pretty good rate.”